 Theatrical shorts at the NFB: Cornet at NightFilms

-Once upon a time in movie theatres across North America, a short film (or 2) would precede the main feature.
+Once upon a time in movie theatres across North America, a short film (or two) would precede the main feature.
 Sadly, this practice has gone the way of the dinosaur.
 The screening of shorts in Canadian theatres existed as late as the 1970s.
 We can still occasionally see a cartoon short before the feature but this has become a very rare event.
 Theatres prefer to use this time to show ads and coming attractions, all in an effort to boost revenue.
 In the 1950s and 1960s, the short was an integral part of the movie-going experience.
 The NFB has sold many animated shorts to theatres throughout its history but there was a time when live action shorts also got prominent screen time.

 Today’s post is about one of these live action shorts: Cornet at Night, based on the short story by Sinclair Ross.